stuartellis/tf-tasks/README.md

 ### Contexts

 This tooling uses _contexts_ to provide profiles for TF.
-Contexts enable you to deploy multiple instances of the same unit with different configurations.
+Contexts enable you to deploy multiple instances of the same unit with different configurations, instead of needing to maintain separate sets of code for different instances.

 To create a new context, use the `tft:context:new` task: